sensorimotorai/sensorimotorai.github.io/debates.md

 Finally, let's revisit a classic experiment that showed not all active learning can be reduced to reinforcement learning.

 In the early 20th century, *behaviorism* was dominant.
-Behaviorists weren't interested in the brain (since they couldn't measure it anyway).
+Behaviorists weren't interested in the brain, since they couldn't measure it anyway.
 Instead, they studied only what was observable: stimuli in, behavior out.
 The brain was treated as a black box that mapped inputs (stimuli) to outputs (behavior).
 A famous example is Pavlov's dog: you ring a bell (input stimulus), the dog salivates (output behavior).

 But some rebels, like Edward Tolman at UC Berkeley, weren't convinced.
 They argued that animals go beyond just stimulus-response reflexes, and build internal representations of the world that enable intelligent behavior.
 Tolman's maze experiments offered compelling early evidence for this view.